Giannis Pathiakakis

-Club career
+Playing career

 Pathiakakis started his football career in Apollon Athens, where he played from 1971 to 1977.
 He then played for one year in PAOK and in 1978 he was transferred to Nea Smyrni, in Panionios.
 In the three years he played in Panionios he was particularly productive.
 He was a key contributor to the progress of the Nea Smyrni club to winning the Greek Cup in 1979.
 He scored in both matches against Aris in the quarter-finals, as well as against Olympiacos in the semi-finals.
 In the final he scored the second of his team's three goals in a 3–1 win over AEK Athens.
 He also scored a goal the following season in a historic 4–0 win over Twente in the first round of the UEFA Cup Winners' Cup.

 He left Panionios in 1980 his career playing for Apollon Athens, Ethnikos Piraeus and the Korinthos.